It’s pomegranate season! If you’re looking for ideas on what to do with these fall and winter fruits, how about putting them in a green smoothie?

 Pomegranate Smoothie Recipe Ideas

 Pomegranate blends well with red grapes and other berries for flavor combination.
-Apple, pear and even banana make a great base for a pomegranate smoothie.
+Apple, pear and even banana make a creamy base for a pomegranate green smoothie.

 Here is a tasty smoothie recipe I tried this weekend: